 Reduced refractory failure

-Recommended LUDOX® Grades for Refractory Applications
+Recommended LUDOX® Colloidal Silica Grades for Refractory Materials

-LUDOX® SM, HS-40, and AS-40 are the most commonly used grades in refractory applications.
-SM has the most surface area per gram and is therefore the most efficient binder of the LUDOX® grades.
-In some applications the sodium content of LUDOX® SM makes it unacceptable.
-In these applications LUDOX® HS-40 offers a lower sodium content.
-LUDOX® AS-40 can be used if sodium must be avoided completely and is most commonly used in applications that require the highest temperature resistance.
-LUDOX® TMA and CL are used less frequently but offer unique properties that make them useful in specific applications.
-LUDOX® TMA has been modified to maintaining a high charge density that is independent of pH and should therefore be used in systems that are acidic or neutral pH.
-LUDOX® CL is unique in that it carries a positive surface charge.
-It can be used to flocculate and coagulate anionic solids in a slurry.
+LUDOX® SM, HS-40, and AS-40 are the most commonly used colloidal silicas in refractory applications.
+LUDOX® SM has the most surface area per gram of colloidal silica and is, therefore, the most efficient binder of these grades.
+In extremely high-temperature applications, however, the sodium content in LUDOX® SM makes it unacceptable.
+In such applications, LUDOX® HS-40 may be used, as it offers a lower sodium content.
+Alternatively, LUDOX® AS-40 can be used if sodium must be avoided completely, as it is most used in materials that require the highest temperature resistance.

 Post-treatment with LUDOX®